Our Team

 Daim MalikInvestment Partner

-Before joining Washington Harbour, Mr. Malik was a Private Equity Associate at The Carlyle Group in Washington, D.C.
+Before joining Washington Harbour, Mr. Malik previously worked at The Carlyle Group in Washington, D.C.
 He was a member of the Technology investing team focused on buyout and growth equity investments in enterprise software and tech-enabled services.
 He evaluated strategic rationale and financial viability of potential portfolio companies.
 Prior to Carlyle, he was a member of the Software and Services (S&S) investing team at Golden Gate Capital and as an investment banking analyst at Morgan Stanley.
 He was a summer intern at Houlihan Lokey.
 Mr. Malik graduated from The Wharton School, University of Pennsylvania with a B.S. in Economics, and concentrations in Finance, Accounting and Business Analytics.

 ×